pavlemmm/Petera/README.md

 # 🐾 Petera

-Petera is a web platform that connects pet owners with caregivers, making reliable pet care easy to find, compare, and book.
+Petera is a web platform that connects pet owners with sitters, making reliable pet care easy to find, compare, and book.
 The focus is on clear information, fast filtering, and straightforward reservations.

 ## Status